Terahertz magneto-optical response in ferromagnetic Fe-Co-Al alloys: Results and discussion

 We note that variation in $\sigma_{xy}$ on Co concentration can't be rationalized with variation of the magnetic moment, as we find that all members of the Fe-Co family of alloys have nearly constant magnetic moment per atom, on the order of $\sim 2 \mu_{\rm B}$ (see Table~\ref{table:magnetism}).
-Therefore, even though $\sigma_{xy}$ can be used as a signature of magnetic order, one is not necessarily proportional to the other.
+Therefore, even though $\sigma_{xy}$ can be used as a magnetic order signature, one is not necessarily proportional to the other.
 As discussed earlier, the role of the magnetic order here is only to break the time-reversal symmetry, while the magnitude and spectral properties of $\sigma_{xy}$ are driven by the spin-orbit interaction of electron bands close to the Fermi level.

-Comparing the band structure of all Fe--Co ordered alloys we studied, we find that the overall band structure is not changed much, only the position of the Fermi level, relative to the rigid band structure is increasing with the addition of Co.
-Therefore, we attribute changes in the $\sigma_{xy}$ of Fe--Co alloys to the changes in the relative position of the Fermi level, and not to changes in the band structure itself.
+Comparing the band structure of all Fe-Co ordered alloys we studied, we find that the overall band structure has not changed much, but only the position of the Fermi level relative to the rigid band structure is increasing with the addition of Co.
+Therefore, we attribute the changes in the $\sigma_{xy}$ of Fe-Co alloys to changes in the relative position of the Fermi level, and not to changes in the band structure itself.